-Roofing including Roof Space Repair Category 2 Notes There is some weathering/wear and tear apparent.
-See also comments within the Common Areas Section.
+Roofing including Roof Space

+Repair Category 1

+Notes Where seen, there is some localised weathering evident.
+No adverse issues were apparent, however, based on limitations.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
-A reputable roofing contractor can advise on life expectancy and repair or replacement costs.